Pirate FlagPirates and PrivateersPirate Flag

 Hostile Seas: A Mission in Pirate Waters

-Written in first person, Hostile Seas is Lieutenant Savidge’s account of her time aboard HMCS Ville de Québec while it escorted merchant ships delivering cargo from Mombasa, Kenya to Mogadishu, Somalia as part of the United Nations World Food Programme.
-During this voyage, she served as the naval frigate’s intelligence officer, whose job it was to report on pirate attacks as they directly or indirectly related to their mission.
-She shares poignant observations and memories of life aboard a ship in the Canadian navy, personal feelings, the ports she visited, and information about Somali piracy.
+Written in first person, Hostile Seas is Lieutenant Savidge’s account of her time aboard HMCS Ville de Québec while it escorts merchant ships delivering cargo from Mombasa, Kenya to Mogadishu, Somalia as part of the United Nations World Food Programme (WFP).
+During this voyage, she serves as the naval frigate’s intelligence officer, whose job it is to report on pirate attacks as they directly or indirectly relate to their mission.
+She shares poignant observations and memories of life aboard a ship in the Canadian navy, personal feelings, the ports she visits, and information about Somali piracy.
 As she states in the preface, this is not a detailed, comprehensive examination of that last item, but her insights provide readers with a different, more personal perspective.

 With the exception of the first chapter, each begins with a quote from a newspaper or other publication mentioning a successful capture of a merchant ship or a yacht.
-These serve to show not only the upsurge in piracy, but also provide a time line of the mission.
+These serve to show not only the upsurge in piracy, but they also provide a timeline of the mission.
 A growing list of the vessels held by the pirates concludes each chapter.
-Black-and-white pictures are interspersed throughout the book.
-In her afterword, Savidge provides release information on the crew and vessels captured off Somalia’s coast between July and December 2008.
+Black-&-white pictures are interspersed throughout the book.
+In her afterword, Savidge provides release information on the crews and vessels captured off Somalia’s coast between July and December 2008.
 The Notes section provides both citations and URLs to the source material that she quotes.
-There is also a Nautical Glossary and a bibliography, but no index.
+There is also a Nautical Glossary and a bibliography but no index.

 Home